microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callevent.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Contains information about a call event.
-The call can be a one-on-one or group adhoc, PSTN, VOIP or scheduled active online meeting.
+The call can be a one-on-one or group ad-hoc call, a PSTN or VOIP call, or a scheduled active online meeting.

 ## Methods